Softcatala/julibert/README.md

 # Introduction

+Welcome to project Julivert, Softcatalà playground of BERT models

 BERT models were introduced by Google in 2018 and achieved state-of-the-art performance on a number of natural language understanding tasks:

 * GLUE (General Language Understanding Evaluation) task set (consisting of 9 tasks)